runs-on/runs-on/README.md

-# runs-on: 10x cheaper GitHub Action runners
+# RunsOn: 10x cheaper GitHub Action runners

 Get on-demand self-hosted runners for your GitHub Action workflows, of any size, at the cheapest price available.